Te Wahipounamu: Wilderness

 Within Te Wahipounamu there are four wilderness areas.
 These areas are Hooker-Landsborough, which covers 41,000 ha, Olivine (80,000 ha), Pembroke (18,000 ha) and Glaisnock (125,000 ha).
 Together these wilderness areas make up 10% of the total area of Te Wahipounamu.
 They are managed strictly in terms of the New Zealand Wilderness Policy.
 This policy defines wilderness areas as “wildlands that appear to have been affected only by the forces of nature, with any imprint of human interference substantially unnoticeable.
 Designated wilderness areas are managed to perpetuate their natural condition.”
 There are no visitor facilities in these areas.
 No roads, huts, bridges, or even tracks.
 And there is no air access for recreational or commercial purposes.
-Visitors enter these areas “on nature’s terms”.
+Visitors enter these areas “on nature's terms”.

 The wilderness areas perpetuate ideas of purity and nature that have long existed.
 John Muir and Aldo Leopold advocated for the protection of the American wilderness and wilderness ideas were one of the foundations for the environmental movement in the United States.
 The New Zealand Wilderness Policy mirrors these ideas with criteria about having this protected land for enjoyment but keeping it virtually untouched by humans.
 The continuing rise in tourism to New Zealand is affecting this experience though.
 There are perceptions of crowding on several of the backcountry tramping tracks.
 This effects and minimizes the desired experience of wilderness and solitude.

 Miscellaneous issues

 There are a variety of issues throughout Te Wahipounamu that still need resolution.
 They include the following:

 The environmental threat of a Haast-Hollyford road, a proposal that has been suggested since the 1870s.

 There is a further need to forge a working partnership with the Ngāi Tahu iwi.
-In principle there is a framework for this partnership but it is a persistent issue to realize the theoretical framework and implement a true partnership.
+In principle there is a framework for this partnership but it is a persistent issue to realise the theoretical framework and implement a true partnership.

 Due to tourism there is an increase in tourist aircraft.
 The noise pollution from these aircraft disrupts the “natural quiet” of this region, which many wish to preserve.

 Currently the World Heritage Area does not include a marine component.
 There is a perceived need for better protection of the coastal wilderness.